ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

 2. Configure it in `$yourapp/ui5.yaml`:

-The configuration for the custom middlware:
+The configuration for the custom task:

 ```yaml
 builder: